 This trim is only necessary if you find you have a gap where the plywood riser meets with the stringer in the left corner.

 It makes a cleaner look if you are able to get a tight fit.
 Best suggestion is to make sure the angles are square first and then cut the riser SLIGHTLY longer than measure and snap fit into place.

 Do oversize TOO much or you’ll end up with a bubble in the middle.

 If you have a stringer that sits in the middle of the room and needs to be capped then the easiest choice is using moulding #4240 .
 This is designed to cap 1.5″ of rough lumber with 1/4″ hardwood plywood on each side.
 Thus the inside groove is slightly under 2″

 You may ask WHY under 2″.
 Well most hardwood plywood today is not a full 1/4″ but rather a slightly thinner metric equivalent.
 Thus we make it slightly smaller to reflect this discrepancy.
 It makes the fit slightly better.

-If you have a stringer showing, as in the picture to the left, where it is exposed against the wall, then you’ll need to purchase a moulding to cap the top of the construction lumber and lip over onto the hardwood faced stringer.
+If you have a stringer showing, as in the picture to the left, where it is sitting against the wall, then you can purchase the same moulding, rip off one side of this trim as you see in the drawing to the right … to provide an easy solution to cap the top of the construction lumber, where it hits the wall, and lip over onto the hardwood faced stringer.